zulip/zulip/docs/subsystems/html_css.md

 to learn about all the great tools that you can use to modify and test changes to CSS interactively in-browser (without even having the reload the page!).

+Zulip's development environment has hot code reloading configured, so changes made in source files will immediately take effect in open browser windows, either by live-updating the CSS or reloading the browser window (following backend changes).

 ## CSS Style guidelines